 For the most outrageous and thrilling celebrations, there’s only one place in the world to go: Las Vegas.
 From pool parties to nightclubs, to live music and more, there’s bound to be something for everyone.
 Better yet, so many of the hottest Las Vegas attractions are accessible from one of the seven convenient monorail stations.
-Why not get the most out of your 4th of July celebrations avoiding the hassle of traffic and parking?
+Why not get the most out of your 4th of July experience by avoiding traffic and parking?
 Try using the Las Vegas Monorail for the easiest and most convenient way of getting around the Las Vegas Strip.

-This summer, take the all-American barbecue, the ice cold beer, and the fireworks to the next level in this crazy, one-of-a-kind city!
-Check out these top things to do this year in honor of America’s Independence Day in Las Vegas.
+This summer, take the all-American barbecue, the ice-cold beer, and the fireworks to the next level in this crazy, one-of-a-kind city!
+Check out these top things to do in honor of America’s Independence Day in Las Vegas.

-4th of July Parade and BLOQ Party at the LINQ Promenade
+4th of July Celebrations at the LINQ Promenade

 For family-friendly fun, we recommend finding your way to the LINQ Promenade at the center of the Strip.
 In celebration of American independence, you’ll find that everything is decked out in red, white and blue colors, and stars and stripes everywhere.
-Kicking off the festivities at 12 p.m. at the Las Vegas Boulevard end of the LINQ Promenade, enjoy the Fourth of July parade where you can see a variety of talent, from baton twirlers to a drumline, flag performers to stilt walkers, dancers, hula hoop performers and, of course, patriotic cheerleaders!
+Enjoy the Fourth of July LED parade starting at 8:15 pm with a special performance by The Saints of Las Vegas at the Fountain Stage immediately following.
+Many of the restaurants and stores along the promenade will be offering specials and holiday-themed giveaways, so you definitely don’t want to miss out on those.

 It wouldn’t be the Fourth of July in Las Vegas without the Caesars Palace Fireworks Show.
 There will be many others throughout the night, but the most central and most anticipated display of the year is always at Caesars Palace.
-Located right in the middle of the action, you’ll be able to catch a glimpse of this show from many of the surrounding events, parties and attractions on the Strip.
-The fireworks are expected to start around 9:15 p.m.
+Located right in the middle of the action, you’ll be able to catch a glimpse of this show from almost anywhere on the Las Vegas Strip.
+The fireworks are expected to start around 9:15 pm on Thursday, July 4, 2019.

-To get to Caesars Palace, simply take the monorail to Flamingo/Caesars Palace station and take the walkway over Las Vegas Blvd. after you exit.
+To get to Caesars Palace, you can take the monorail to Flamingo/Caesars Palace station and take the walkway over Las Vegas Blvd. after you exit.

 Mystic Roots Band and Fireworks at Mandalay Bay

-Mandalay Bay will host a Fourth of July fireworks display that’s scheduled to start soon after 9 p.m.
-But to help pop it off, the Mystic Roots Band will be performing at Mandalay Bay Beach to celebrate Independence Day with their signature reggae-fusion style.
-You should purchase tickets ahead of time to enjoy the concert and entry to the spacious Mandalay Bay pool and beach area.
+Mandalay Bay will host a Fourth of July fireworks display, but to help pop it off, the Mystic Roots Band will be performing at Mandalay Bay Beach to celebrate Independence Day with their signature reggae-fusion style.
+You should purchase tickets ahead of time to enjoy the concert and entry to the beautiful Mandalay Bay pool and beach area.
 You’ll also have front row seats to the fireworks show, which is scheduled to start at 10:30 pm immediately following the concert.
 Tickets start at $20 and include both the concert and fireworks show.

 Beer Park at Paris Las Vegas

-For the best barbecue atmosphere, you’ll want to head to the rooftop of the Paris Hotel & Casino.
+For the best backyard barbecue atmosphere, you’ll want to head to the rooftop of the Paris Hotel & Casino.
 Ironically, this is where you’ll find the most American of bars: the Budweiser Beer Park.
-Along with its killer view of the Bellagio Fountains, this bar and grill has more than 100 beer options, high-definition TVs streaming all the popular sporting events, and barbecue masters serving up all your favorite slow-cooked, smoked, and grilled foods.
+Just across the street from the famous Bellagio Fountains, this bar & grill has more than 100 beer options, high-definition TVs streaming all the popular sporting events, and barbecue masters serving up all your favorite slow-cooked, smoked, and grilled foods.
 Blasting the best tunes and slinging the coldest drinks, the Beer Park allows you to enjoy a classic Fourth of July barbecue, Vegas style!
 As a bonus, you’ll also have the best view of the Caesars fireworks show from the Beer Park patio.

 To get to the Beer Park, just take the monorail to the Bally’s/Paris station and then head to the roof at Paris.